Oleffa/3D-Scan-acquisition-using-Teach-in-with-ROS/README.md

 ## Installation
   - If the ohm-tsd-slam (used for localization) package is to be used you need the obviously library.
 For more information visit: https://github.com/autonohm/obviously
   - For use with the ros amcl package just do not build the ohm_tsd_slam package
+  - TODO: recompile some packages because there were some difficulties

 ## Generation of 3D-Map
   - In this project the 3D Toolkit (3DTK: http://slam6d.sourceforge.net/index.html) was used to process the single scans into one 3D-Point cloud